 Colgate reaffirmed its accreditation through the Middle States Commission on Higher Education in June 2018.
 Accreditation certifies the quality of an institution’s educational programs.

-About Accreditation The fundamental purpose of accreditation is to ensure the quality of the educational program at an institution.
+The fundamental purpose of accreditation is to ensure the quality of the educational program at an institution.
 The process includes the development of an extensive self-study addressing the accreditation standards set forth by the Middle States Commission.
 Upon completion of the self-study, the institution is evaluated by peers; specifically, administrators and other higher education professionals who review the self-study and conduct an on-site institutional visit.

 Colgate University’s first accreditation in 1921 was reaffirmed in 2018 by the Middle States Commission on Higher Education (located at 3624 Market Street, Philadelphia, PA 19104).
 A mid-point peer review will take place in 2023, and the next self-study evaluation will take place in 2026–2027.